MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/devtools-extension.md

 <!-- ====================================================================== -->
-## Step 1: Create, install, and run a basic Microsoft Edge extension
+## Step 1: Create a basic Microsoft Edge extension

 If you want to create the files for each major step below, install a code editor such as [Visual Studio Code](https://code.visualstudio.com/), to follow the tutorial steps below to manually re-create the above sample DevTools extension.
 You can read the code walkthrough below, presented as four major steps or phases.